kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

    - Proceed with allocation (device is now tentatively locked)
 3. If device has existing allocations (locked):
    - Compare claim's affinity values against `AllocatedState.AffinityStates[deviceID].LockedAffinity`
-   - If all keys match: proceed with allocation (pack onto locked device)
+   - If all keys match: proceed with allocation (co-allocate onto locked device)
    - If any key mismatches: skip this device, try next candidate

 This tentative lock is immediately visible to subsequent scheduling cycles.
 If